TheBobTheBlob/Experiments-from-Modern-Physics/README.md

   <img src=".github/screenshot.jpg" width="750" alt="Screenshot of website"/>
 </p>

-This website has links to videos demonstrating experiments relevant to the Modern Physics (2305) class at Missouri University of Science & Technology.
+This website has links to videos demonstrating experiments relevant to the Modern Physics class (2305) at Missouri University of Science & Technology.
 [Hosted on Vercel](https://modphysics-experiments.vercel.app/)

+The chapters correspond to *Modern Physics For Scientists and Engineers (4th Edition)* by Stephen Thornton.

 ## Built With